Langbos Creche and Care Centre

 - Monthly Grant for ePap: We are currently supplying monthly grant to Langbos Community Centre to sponsor ePap, a nutrient rich porridge specifically designed for sick and malnourished individuals.

-- Monthly Grant for Creche Food & Security: We are currently supplying a monthly grant to the Langbos Creche that funds a daily meal for the creche students, as well as security for the entire center.
+- Monthly Grant for Creche Food & Security: We are currently supplying a monthly grant to the Langbos Creche that funds nutritious daily meals for the creche students, as well as security for the entire center.

 - Improved First Aid: We have provided upgraded first aid kits to both Creche and Community Centre.